Sejm of the Grand Duchy of Lithuania: History

 The first traces of large nobility meetings can be found in the Treaty of Salynas of 1398 and the Union of Horodło of 1413.
-It is considered that the first Sojm met in Hrodna in 1445 during talks between Casimir IV Jagiellon and the Council of Lords.
+It is considered that the first Sejm met in Hrodna in 1445 during talks between Casimir IV Jagiellon and the Council of Lords.
 Soon influence of the nobility grew as Casimir's privileges released veldamas, dependent peasants, from their taxes to the state.
 That meant a significant increase in nobility's revenue.
-As the Muscovite–Lithuanian Wars raged the country almost continuously between 1492 and 1582, the Grand Duke needed more tax revenues to finance the army and had to call the Sojm more frequently.
-In exchange for cooperation, the nobility demanded various privileges, including strengthening of the Sojm.
+As the Muscovite–Lithuanian Wars raged the country almost continuously between 1492 and 1582, the Grand Duke needed more tax revenues to finance the army and had to call the Sejm more frequently.
+In exchange for cooperation, the nobility demanded various privileges, including strengthening of the Sejm.

-At first the Sojm did not have the legislative power.
+At first the Sejm did not have the legislative power.
 It would debate on foreign and domestic affairs, taxes, wars, state budget.
-At the beginning of the 16th century, the Sojm acquired some legislative powers.
-The Sojm could petition the Grand Duke to pass certain laws.
+At the beginning of the 16th century, the Sejm acquired some legislative powers.
+The Sejm could petition the Grand Duke to pass certain laws.
 The Duke usually granted the request as he needed nobility's support and cooperation.
-At first members of the Sojm were members of the Council of Lords and high state officials.
+At first members of the Sejm were members of the Council of Lords and high state officials.
 Only gradually all interested nobles could attend the meetings.
 No invitation was necessary to attend.
-As the importance of Sojm grew, nobles from more distant regions started electing representatives from their districts and sending them to the meeting.
-However, the Sojm was dominated by the magnates as they were much more politically active and lesser nobles were more passive observers.
-However, gradually the lesser nobles understood that the Sojm gave them power to block new taxes and by mid-16th century they started to demand more privileges for themselves.
-Thus the Sojm shifted from magnate-controlled political tool to a representation of all nobles.
+As the importance of Sejm grew, nobles from more distant regions started electing representatives from their districts and sending them to the meeting.
+However, the Sejm was dominated by the magnates as they were much more politically active and lesser nobles were more passive observers.
+However, gradually the lesser nobles understood that the Sejm gave them power to block new taxes and by mid-16th century they started to demand more privileges for themselves.
+Thus the Sejm shifted from magnate-controlled political tool to a representation of all nobles.
 This shift was influenced by a similar movement in Poland.